Blue-fronted amazon: Aviculture

-The turquoise-fronted amazon is commonly seen as a pet, both in South America and other parts of the world.
-Their talking ability varies greatly from individual to individual, but some speak nearly as well as the yellow-headed amazon group (yellow-naped, Panama, yellow-crowned, double yellow-headed.
+The blue-fronted amazon is commonly seen as a pet, both in South America and other parts of the world.
+Their talking ability varies greatly from individual to individual, but some speak nearly as well as the yellow-headed amazon group (yellow-naped, Panama, yellow-crowned, double yellow-headed).
 They seem to have a proclivity for singing.
 They require interaction but also can play with toys contently for several hours at a time.
 Pets require plenty of toys, perches, and climbing room.
-As with some other birds, under no circumstances are turquoise-fronted amazons to eat avocado.
+As with some other birds, under no circumstances are blue-fronted amazons to eat avocado.
 Some individuals, particularly males, can be aggressive in spring, the mating season.

 An extremely rare red (or chocolate raspberry) mutation of the species appeared in captivity in 2004, bred by the psittaculturist Howard Voren.
 The mutation results in yellow plumage being replaced by that of a red/pink hue and greens with a chocolate-brown, with the depth and intensity of color varying by location upon the body.